 According to a study in Saudi Arabia, about 90% of Islamic traders have swap-free accounts.
-These accounts allow forex to be halal.
-Forex trading in Islam is a natural part of a permitted business.
+These accounts allow to be halal. trading in Islam is a natural part of a permitted business.
 As a result Muslims can only trade using charts or fundamental analysis.
 All the more so because they have to abide by Sharia law.
 Anything that constitutes speculation is gambling and therefore forbidden.
 This also includes regular chart analysis.

-After hearing the study, there was a detailed discussion on this is Forex haram and the consensus is that the following points are present in this transaction:
+After hearing the study, there was a detailed discussion on this is haram and the consensus is that the following points are present in this transaction:

 - A loan, which refers to money that is given by an agent to a seller directly if the agent is a bank, or through a third person if the agent is not a bank.

 - Riba (usury), which manifests itself in transactions in the form of a lien on the transaction.
 This is the amount the buyer pays if he does not make a decision on the same day, and is a certain percentage of the entire transaction or set of amounts.